IBM/ibm-spectrum-scale-csi/README.md

 ## Deployment

   * Create
-    * Deploy the plugin along with the external-attacher, external-provisioner, configuration (GPFS API, block devices), and RBAC:
+    * Deploy the plugin along with the external-attacher, external-provisioner, configuration (Scale API, block devices), and RBAC:
     ```
     ./deploy/create.sh
     ```